We’re an affiliate

 Yes, any type of Power Wheel, scooter, go-kart or bike kids should wear a helmet to protect their skull and brain from a collision.
 It is extremely important to get the right size and make sure it fits correctly.
 An incorrect-sized helmet can do more harm than good.
 Modified Power Wheels or 18V battery and up definitely should wear one.

 If you are a parent or caregiver, it is crucial that you take the time to research and buy all of the necessary safety equipment for your child’s toy.
-In this article we got you covered, let’s begin!
+In this article we got you covered, we recommend getting some Power Wheels stickers to put on the helmets to give them even more personality and helps to get the kids to wear them.

 In a hurry?